LOADING ...

 She walk.

-Some people look and others stare
+people look down and others stare

-And a mother grabs her girl
+And a mother her little girl

 "Keep away, honey, that woman's ill."

-We right welcome.
+We felt welcome.

-the devil and the holy bible
+About the devil and the holy

-Says "Woman, though marked flesh's sin,
+Says "Woman, though marked with sin,

 Pray to Jesus, you'll again!"